-Addiction Interaction Disorder
+Understanding the Effects of Addiction Interaction Disorder

-Addiction Interaction Disorder
+What is Addiction Interaction Disorder?

-In addiction interaction disorder, addictions are separate and different, yet share similarities and consequences.
+These individuals are likely to exhibit compulsive behavior and struggle with two or more of the following dependent behaviors at any given time: In addiction interaction disorder, dependencies are separate and different, yet share similarities and consequences.
 The same emotions and stressors—including shame, trauma, denial, and stress—fuel them.
-Addictive behavior, whether it's substance abuse, a gambling addiction, or other process addiction generally includes impairment of judgment and an inability to stop the addictive behaviors regardless of the negative consequences.
+Dependent behavior, whether it's substance use, a gambling dependency, or other process dependencies generally includes impairment of judgment and an inability to stop the dependent behaviors regardless of the negative consequences.

 Treating Addiction Interaction Disorder